bayfrontmedia/bones/docs/services/filters.md

 ## Filters

-Bones does not utilize any filters, except for those which may be created when installing an [optional service](../README.md).
+In addition to those which may be created when installing an [optional service](../README.md), Bones utilizes the following filters:

+- `about.bones` - Merge an array of data to that which is returned with the `php bones about:bones` [console command](../usage/console.md).
+Default array keys used by Bones cannot be overwritten.

 ## Console commands